 Peer consultants receive regular training through paid, bi-weekly staff meetings throughout each semester, and consultants receive in-depth writing center training by taking the COMP 475 course concurrent with their first semester working in the center.*

 If you are interested in applying to be considered for a consultant position:

-- Submit a letter of application and a resume through the job call on the Career Services website.
+- Submit a letter of application and a resume through the job call on the Career Services website (when open).